vsivsi/meteor-job-collection/README.md

 ### `jc.allow(options)` - Server only
 #### Allow remote execution of specific jobCollection methods

-Compared to vanilla Meteor collections, `jobCollection` has very a different set of remote methods with specific security implications.
-Where the `.allow()` method on a Meteor collection takes functions to grant permission for `insert`, `update` and `remove`, `jobCollection` has more functionality to secure and configure.

 By default no remote operations are allowed, and in this configuration, jobCollection exists only as a server-side service, with the creation, management and execution of all jobs dependent on the server.